ww44ss/okcupid/okcupid_exploratory.md

 The number of men, 35680, is about 1.49 times greater than the number of females, 23955.
 Its hard to find comparitive references elsewhere for this information.
 For instance [this analysis by OkCupid](https://blog.okcupid.com/index.php/the-case-for-an-older-woman/) preselect fixed number of men and women.

-A couple of notable features of the chart on the right are that the distributions peaks in the late 20's with a long tail.
+The sharp peaks in the late 20's and long tail extending thru age 70 are notable features of the graph on the right.

 ```r